2004Scape/Server/README.md

     <h1>Lost City - May 18, 2004</h1>
 </div>

+> [!IMPORTANT]
+> We are changing to [LostCityRS/Server](https://github.com/LostCityRS/Server) for future updates.
+This repo will remain up as an archive to look back on.
+We have moved away from a monorepo for the engine and content here.

 > [!NOTE]
 > Learn about our history and ethos on our forum: https://lostcity.rs/t/faq-what-is-lost-city/16